Flow-Aware Ellipsoidal Filtration for Persistent Homology of Recurrent Signals: Discussion

 \section{Discussion}

-Across all experiments, adaptive ellipsoidal neighbourhoods captured the shape of the trajectory, even in data with changing frequencies and a narrow bottleneck.
-In the Hamiltonian system, they recovered the shape of attractor at smaller scales without joining the bottleneck too early, whereas Vietoris–Rips and Fermat filtrations connected dense regions prematurely and failed to recover the attractor shape (Fig.~\ref{fig:filtration_comparison}).
-In the synthetic chirp, they preserved both amplitude and signal shape through the bottleneck and gave the most accurate reconstruction, particularly for the small-amplitude part \(y(t)\) (Figs.~\ref{fig:filtered_signals} and \ref{fig:snr_rmse}).
-On the 3D accelerometer data, they revealed one clear loop that remained stable across scales, while spherical averaging caused the structure to collapse at larger scales (Figs.~\ref{fig:acc_PD} and \ref{fig:sphere_vs_ellipsoid_mean_avg_denoising}).
+Across all experiments, adaptive ellipsoidal neighbourhoods preserved the trajectory geometry more consistently than the Vietoris--Rips and Fermat filtrations.
+In the Hamiltonian system, they recovered the structure at smaller scales without prematurely bridging the narrow bottleneck, whereas the alternative filtrations connected dense regions too early (Fig.~\ref{fig:filtration_comparison}).
+In the synthetic chirp, they retained both amplitude and waveform through the bottleneck and yielded the most accurate reconstruction, particularly for the small-amplitude component $y(t)$ (Figs.~\ref{fig:filtered_signals} and \ref{fig:snr_rmse}).
+For the three-dimensional accelerometer data, loop structure persisted across scales under ellipsoidal neighbourhoods, while spherical averaging collapsed the geometry at larger scales (Figs.~\ref{fig:acc_PD} and \ref{fig:sphere_vs_ellipsoid_mean_avg_denoising}).

-These outcomes follow from how neighbourhoods are constructed.
-As described in Section~\ref{sec:methods}, we assume that the point clouds are sampled from a flow.
-We then determine the local flow region as the union of spatial \(k\)-nearest neighbours and a short temporal window.
-PCA is applied to this union of points to estimate the variance in the local flow.
-By aligning ellipsoids with the principal components and stretching them according to the variances, we approximate the flow using ellipsoids as the scale increases.
-In contrast, the Vietoris–Rips and Fermat filtrations cannot incorporate this flow model.

-In denoising (Section~5.2), all topological filters—where we examined the size of the neighbourhoods in terms of both cardinality (\(k\)-NN) and geometry (spherical and ellipsoidal) improved with SNR, but adaptive ellipsoids best preserved amplitude and phase in the bottleneck, yielding lower RMSE, especially for \(y(t)\) (Figs.~\ref{fig:filtered_signals} and \ref{fig:snr_rmse}).

-On 3D accelerometer signals (Section~5.3), ellipsoidal filtration maintained the loop structure across the four scales associated with the dominant \(H_1\) class, whereas spherical averaging increasingly compressed the narrow passages (Figs.~\ref{fig:acc_PD} and \ref{fig:sphere_vs_ellipsoid_mean_avg_denoising}).
-Using the geometric median instead of the mean made the method more robust to outliers and revealed a clearer attractor structure (Fig.~\ref{fig:sphere_vs_ellipsoid_denoising_geomedian}).
+This behaviour is consistent with an anisotropic neighbourhood model that adapts to local flow variability.
+By allowing the neighbourhood shape and orientation to vary with local geometry, the ellipsoidal construction can follow narrow passages without joining distinct regions too early.
+However, the current method does not explicitly use tangent vectors when selecting neighbours.
+Incorporating tangent-direction information into neighbour selection and/or complex construction may further improve noise robustness.